badlydrawnletters/emojifier-docs/all/userinfo.md

 Shows information about yourself or another user.

 ### Optional Arguments
-`user` - The user you want information about, it can userID or mention
+`user` - The user you want information about, it can user ID or mention, if no arguments are provided it will default to your profile

 ### Usage
 ```